 Is Perfectionist Thinking Supporting or Sabotaging Your Success for Healthy Weight Loss and Lifestyle Change?

-High standards are the driving force behind many success stories.
+High standards are the driving force behind many weight loss success stories.
 As Annette Colby, PhD, describes in her newsletter Eating Peacefully, many scientists, researchers, artists, athletes and successful business people spend endless hours perfecting their knowledge, working harder than their colleagues, and pushing themselves beyond their own limitations, all in an attempt to achieve certain standards.

-At the root of this drive is perfectionism.
+At the root of this drive is body perfectionism.
 Used as the gift it can be, perfectionism offers a driving force, determination and the ability to achieve success.
 Unfortunately, when it comes to health and weight management, many women combine perfectionism with a self-punishing attitude, defined by unrealistic goals.
 As a result, perfectionism can sabotage the journey to a fitter self.